GoogleCloudPlatform/community/tutorials/developing-services-with-k8s.md

 ---
 title: Locally developing microservices with Google Kubernetes Engine
-description: Learn how to set up a dev environment that lets you code/test changes locally, while connecting to other services running in Google Kubernetes Engine.
+description: Learn how to set up a development environment that lets you code and test changes locally, while connecting to other services running in Google Kubernetes Engine.
 author: richarddli
 tags: microservices, Kubernetes Engine, telepresence, PHP, Redis
 date_published: 2017-04-05